Orange Line (Karachi Breeze)

-The Orange Line, also known as the Abdul Sattar Edhi Line, is a 3.88 km bus rapid transit line of the Karachi Metrobus in Karachi, Sindh, Pakistan.
+The Orange Line, also known as the Abdul Sattar Edhi Line, is a 3.88 km bus rapid transit line of the Karachi Breeze metropolitan area bus system in Karachi, Sindh, Pakistan.
 It is the smallest of the five Metrobus lines in the city.
 The current daily ridership is 3,000.
 The route goes from Board Office to TMO Office (Orangi Town).
 It was inaugurated on 10 September 2022.

 History

 Originally named the Orange Line, construction began on 11 June 2016.
 Chief Minister of Sindh Syed Qaim Ali Shah inaugurated the construction work, while Rs.
 2 billion were earmarked by the Government of Sindh for the project's completion.
 National Engineering Services Pakistan served as the consultants, with principal engineer Rehan Zamin serving as the project manager.
 On 13 December 2016, the Government of Sindh renamed the Orange Line after the late philanthropist Abdul Sattar Edhi, in recognition of his services to the poor.

 Initially planned to be completed in one year, the project faced numerous delays, which meant it could not become operational until 2022.

 The Orange Line was formally inaugurated on 10 September 2022 and began operations the same day.
 Twenty air-conditioned buses are to be plied on the route, each with a capacity of 90 passengers.
 The ticket fare is Rs.
 25, but if you have a Breeze Card, it is Rs.
 20.